 After moving the hot wire to the correct input pin, reconnecting the cable connector to the PCB, reattaching the top board, and plugging in the new power cable the piano fired up perfectly.

 Let me know if this helped you.
 If you fried your keyboard or yourself, sorry, I am not responsible for your mistake.
-Better luck next time! 😉No Comments >
+Better luck next time! 😉2 Comments >